It’s completely normal to feel stressed by the pressure of exams and assignments.

 Get some fresh air – have you ever tried out a mindful walk?
 It’s where you meditate while on a walk!
 Try this meditation next time you take a stroll.

-Remember, the Wellbeing team are on hand if you need support and they also have a wide range of self-help resources on their website.
+The Wellbeing team are also on hand if you need support and they also have a wide range of self-help resources available on their webpage.